jbandela/Rappel-Compose-Algorithms-not-Iterators/01_intro.md

 #### Lost Luggage is a dangling reference
 ![baggage_claim](baggage_claim.jpg)

-Note:
-*
-* So is returning in C++, because it is an opportunity to leak
-* Don't return unnecessary
 ---
 #### Landings (like returns) are an opportunity to dangle references
 ![Landing](landing.jpg)
 Note:
 * Landings are disproportionately dangerous
+* Landings make it more likely to lose luggage
+* Returns make it more likely to dangle references
 * So is returning in C++, because it is an opportunity to dangle

 ---